 - you must be between age 18 and 75

 - if you’re age 75, you need to make your personal contribution no later than 28 days after the month of your 75th birthday

 - if you’re under age 18 at the end of the financial year, you may still be eligible for a tax deduction if you have earned income as an employee or business operator in the same period as your claim

 - the funds must still be your UniSuper account at the time of the claim

-For more information around eligibility criteria please visit the ATO website.
+Additional eligibility criteria may apply, for more information please visit the ATO website.